Kuzych v White: Court of Appeal

 On behalf of the union, White appealed to the British Columbia Court of Appeal.
 The appeal was heard by five judges of the Court of Appeal: the Chief Justice of British Columbia, Gordon M. Sloan, and Justices O'Halloran, Robertson, Sidney Smith and Bird.
 In 1950, by a 3–2 decision, the Court of Appeal upheld the trial decision and the orders for punitive damages and re-instatement.

 The three judges in the majority each gave their own reasons for the decision, but they approached the matter in a similar fashion.
 All three judges were of the view that individuals have the right to work at their trade.
 Justices O'Halloran and Robertson agreed with the trial judge's conclusion that the BISU discipline committee was biased against Kuzych from the start, believing him to be anti-union, and were determined to expel him.
 They also agreed that one member of the committee had stated that anyone who supported Kuzych would "get the works", which was interpreted as a threat to ensure Kuzych would be expelled.
 In their view, the proceedings of the committee were so flawed as not to amount to a true hearing at all.
 They also rejected the argument, advanced for the first time on appeal, that Kuzych should have first used the internal union appeal mechanism, which provided for an appeal to the executive of the Shipyard General Workers' Federation.
 They concluded that since the discipline proceeding was so flawed, it was a nullity.
 There was therefore nothing for Kuzych to appeal under the union constitution, and he could go directly to the courts.

 Justice Sydney Smith took a somewhat different approach.
 He held that the committee was properly constituted, but he agreed that the union leadership was biased and had prevented a fair hearing by the committee and then by the union membership.
 He also held there was no need for Kuzych to appeal internally, as the courts continued to have jurisdiction when men's livelihood was at stake.

 Justice Bird wrote in dissent, the Chief Justice concurring.
 They did not agree that the committee was improperly constituted.
 It was correct that an ineligible member had originally been elected to the standing discipline committee, but the union had dealt with that issue by having all members of the committee resign and holding a new election.
-Justice Bird agreed that this process did not comply strictly with the by-laws, but concluded that it was "a reasonable and practical compliance with the spirit of the by-laws", a bona fide attempt to resolve the problem caused by the election of an ineligible member.
+Bird agreed that this process did not comply strictly with the by-laws, but concluded that it was "a reasonable and practical compliance with the spirit of the by-laws", a bona fide attempt to resolve the problem caused by the election of an ineligible member.